 To accomplish this, the artificial neurons which are the basic unit of ANNs simulate the four basic functions of biological neurons.
 The below image shows a fundamental representation of an artificial neuron.

 In the above figure, various inputs to the network are represented by x1, x2…xn.
-These inputs are multiplied by weights of connection which are represented by w1, w2…wn.
-These products are summed simply and fed via a transfer function (Threshold Unit) for result generation, and then output.
+These inputs are multiplied by weights of connection which is represented by w1, w2…wn.
+These products are summed up simply and fed via a transfer function (Threshold Unit) for result generation and then output.

 This process contributes to a large-scale physical implementation in a small package.
 This electronic implementation is still achievable with various other network structures as well which use different transfer and summing functions.

-Few applications need binary or black and white answers.
+Few applications require binary or black and white answers.
 These applications include image deciphering of scenes, speech identification, and text recognition.

-For this kind of applications, the real-world inputs are turned into discrete values.
+For these kinds of applications, real-world inputs are turned into discrete values.
 The discrete values are limited to some known set such as the common 50,000 English words or the ASCII characters.
 These applications do not always use networks consisting of neurons that simply add up and smooth the inputs due to the limitation of output options.

 The binary properties of ANDing and ORing of inputs are used by these networks.
 These functions, as well as many others, can be integrated into transfer and summation functions of a network.

-The other networks work on problems in which the resolutions are not one of some known values.
+Other networks work on problems in which the resolution is not one of some known values.
 These types of networks must be capable of an unlimited number of responses.
-This type of applications incorporates the intelligence behind robotic movements.
-The inputs are processed and the outputs which cause some device to move are created by this intelligence.
+These types of applications incorporate the intelligence behind robotic movements.
+The inputs are processed and the outputs which cause some devices to move are created by this intelligence.

 To accomplish that, they receive these inputs and sum the data thereby producing output by using a hyperbolic tangent as the transfer function.
 The network’s output values are uninterrupted and they satisfy the additional number of real-world interfaces in this manner.

-Other applications may just add and compare to a threshold yielding one of two outputs that can be possible (a one or a zero).
+Other applications may just add and compare to a threshold yielding one of two outputs that is possible (a one or a zero).